The Country

 Financial Aid

-Students currently receiving financial aid can use their aid for overseas study, and may, in some cases, have their awards increased.
-Students not currently receiving financial aid may be eligible.
-Those interested in financial aid for this program should contact the financial aid office on their home campus.
+Students currently receiving financial aid may be able to use their aid for overseas study, and in some cases may have their awards increased.
+Students should consult their home campus financial aid office for information on financial aid eligibility during overseas study.

 Applications